UIAA VOLUNTEER SERIES: BUDDHA BASNYAT

 The Kathmandu-based clinician’s professional background has involved significant research into high altitude sickness.
 On the frontline, he has acted as the principal investigator in studies and randomised controlled trials into the use of potential drugs to counter conditions.
 Recently this included leading trials for a new vaccine against typhoid fever, something which remains a huge issue in poorer countries.
 This vaccine has already been rolled out in Pakistan and is set to be rolled out in Nepal, Bangladesh, and Malawi.

 An initial meeting with the former President of UIAA Medical Commission, Dr Franz Berghold, in Whistler, Canada, in 1999 led to Buddha first joining MedCom as a delegate.
-To his surprise, two years later, then President of the UIAA, Ian McNaught-Davis and Bruno Durrer, outgoing MedCom President, nominated Buddha to become the Commission’s new President, a position he served with distinction from 2002 to 2008.
+To his surprise, two years later, then President of the UIAA, Ian McNaught-Davis and Bruno Durrer, outgoing MedCom President, nominated Buddha to become the Commission’s new President, a position he served with distinction for two terms from 2004.

 Buddha has continued to lead organisations involved in mountain medicine.
 As current President of the Mountain Medicine Society of Nepal he seeks to engage young doctors in becoming actively involved in promoting mountain safety as well as undertaking clinical research at high altitude.
 He also gave significant time to the International Society for Mountain Medicine, acting as its President from 2011-2016.